 Invest in client communication training

-Getting client communications right won’t just help you get more positive reviews and referrals: It’ll also help you stay compliant with ethics rules.
-Lawyers have a duty to communicate case updates to their clients in a timely manner, but as Megan Zavieh states, many ethics complaints start with clients feeling they are not receiving sufficient communication from their lawyer.
+Getting client communication right won’t just help you receive more positive reviews and referrals—it’ll also ensure you stay compliant with ethics rules.
+Lawyers have a duty to communicate case updates to their clients promptly.
+But as Megan Zavieh states, many ethics complaints start with clients feeling they aren’t receiving sufficient communication from their lawyer.

-Use communication tools such as online portals to ensure clients are getting the updates they need, when they need them.
+Use client communication tools, such as online portals, to ensure clients are getting the updates they need, when they need them.

-Additionally, lawyers have a duty to keep client information confidential, so it’s important that lawyers do their due diligence regarding any technology tools used at their firm: Ensure your communication channels are encrypted, and that you’re keeping on track of standards for keeping client information confidential.
+Additionally, lawyers are required to keep client information confidential—which means they must do their due diligence regarding any technology tools used at their firm.
+Ensure your communication channels are encrypted, and that you’re keeping track of standards for keeping client information confidential.

 You may like these posts